open-telemetry/opentelemetry.io/content/en/blog/2024/community-awards-winners.md

 - [@codeboten](https://github.com/codeboten) (Alex Boten)
 - [@emdneto](https://github.com/emdneto) (Emídio Neto)

-We have collected any attached comments (some of them summarised) from all received nominations.
+We have collected any attached comments (some of them summarized) from all received nominations.
 These demonstrate the great appreciation from the community towards all nominated individuals.
 You can find those comments in the following